inconvergent/weird/docs/HSET.md

 #### HSET:MAKE

 ```
-create fixnum set. init (optional) is a list of integers
+create fixnum set. init (optional) is a list of integers.

  ; HSET:MAKE
  ;   [symbol]